bragonese1/readme-generator/README.md

-# ReadME Generator
+# README Generator

 ## Project Title
-ReadME Generator
+README Generator

 ## Description
-This allows a user to generate a ReadME from the command line of their terminal.
+This project allows a user to generate a professional markdown readme file.
+Once the README.md file is created it will be saved to the project.

 ## Table of Contents
 * [Install](#installation)